United States. Army. Indiana Cavalry Regiment, 13th (1861-1865)

 Collection — Multiple Containers

-Scope and Contents The John Chauncey papers, correspondence, and memorabilia collection contains correspondence, photographs, military records, and memorabilia collected during Captain Chauncey's service as a Union officer in the United States Civil War.
+Scope and Contents This collection contains correspondence, photographs, military records, and memorabilia collected during Captain Chauncey's service as a Union officer in the United States Civil War.
 The scope of the collection ranges from 1830 to 1950.The collection includes material related to the Civil War career of Captain John D.P.A.M.
 Chauncey, of Madison, Indiana.
 Captain Chauncey was with the 13th Indiana Volunteers.
 There is also correspondence relating to Captain Chauncey and his descendents, some of ...